 “Its there and it’s a visual aid that’s really helpful for the lads.”

-How you choose to implement it within your coaching may vary, but ultimately, if you have all of the tools in place, development will follow.
+How you choose to implement video within your coaching is up to you.
+But ultimately, if you have all of the tools in place, development will follow.
 It’s about setting yourself up to take advantage with the tools you have at your disposal.

 “I’m not a big fan of looking at evaluation where you put numbers to certain skills,” said Neil Hope of Omaha FC.
 “Like, ‘Susie is a 1 out of 5 with her left foot,’ or whatever.
 There’s no marker for that.
 The video doesn’t lie.
 It’s you showing it.
 With the video, we told them to address a simple thing, and if we never would’ve shown that they would’ve never known.”